 About Me

 I like vocal synths!
 The first one I ever used was SynthV's free version, when I wanted to make music with vocals but wasn't confident enough in my singing.
-Now I just think the singing robots are neat!
+Since then, I've grown attached to the sounds of vocal synthesizers and the producers that use them.
 (Miku Miku beam and such, you know how it is.)
-Recently, I've been particularly interested in stylized voicebanks.
-I'm starting to experiment with Miku v4, Kasane Teto (UTAU), maybe I'll even try Gumi v3 if I want to channel my inner mid-2010s english Vocaloid producer.
-My voicebank wishlist is pretty much "english voicebank for KAFU/VFlower/Kagamine Len Power/etc." with just a dash of "direct pitch editing in Vocaloid".
+Recently, I've been particularly interested in more stylized, less human-sounding voicebanks.
+I've been experimenting with Miku v4 English, Teto's UTAU voicebank(s), and I might even try Gumi v3 if I want to channel my inner mid-2010s english Vocaloid producer.

 I made the original version of this site because I had seen a lot of really interesting Neocities sites and I had already been putting off making a place for my portfolio for a month or two.
-Recently, I bought the gloop.zone domain because I thought it sounded funny and took that as an opportunity to learn the basics of 11ty, a static site generator that leads to a bit less copy/pasting between pages.
+I bought the gloop.zone domain because I thought it sounded funny and took it as an opportunity to learn the basics of 11ty, a static site generator that leads to a bit less copy/pasting between pages.
 So here we are!
 Just you, me, the HTML/CSS on this page, and probably some formatting issue I missed.

 GloopBloop's Inner Monologue